Magda9005/Pokedex/README.md

 # Pokédex

+Application using server-side rendering (SSR), created in React and Next.js, using Typescript.

 ## About the project

 Pokédex app provides you with the informations about the various species of Pokémons.
 - you can either click on the Pokémon's card to display more informations about it or use a search bar and search by Pokémon's name or id
-- fuzzy search will help you to find the Pokémon even when the search results are misspelled
+- fuzzy search will help you to find the Pokémon even when the search result is misspelled

 <img width="350" alt="image" src="https://user-images.githubusercontent.com/92581964/207821111-3bac5cce-66b5-45ef-9d46-248457b0ae5f.png">